 Hi!
 Nice to see that you want to learn a bit more about me and my blog!
 I am Karlijn and Karlijn’s Kitchen is a hobby that got out of hand.
 A blog on which I shared a low FODMAP recipe now and then in the beginning, but that I am spending almost all of my free hours on now.
 A blog on which I share my passion for food and for cooking and a blog with which I hope to inspire people, who have a food intolerance or allergy just like me, to continue to enjoy eating and cooking.

 On the blog, I will give you a peek into my life now and then, but in short about me: I am 25 years old, I am from the Netherlands and I studied economics and marketing at a university in Nijmegen.
 I am currently living in Eindhoven and I work as an online marketer / SEO Specialist in a great company.
-I am in a long distance relationship with Matic, who lives in Slovenia and because of that, I can be found on a plane quite often.
-Luckily, I love travelling, but I’d rather had my boyfriend a little bit closer.
+I have had a long distance relationship for two years with my Slovenian boyfriend Matic and since September 2017 we are finally living together.
+Because of our long distance relationship, I have travelled quite a lot, but luckily I love travelling.
 I am crazy about food, cooking, travelling, reading and, since I have my own apartment, interior decoration too.
 I suck at doing nothing and therefore I am always busy working on new plans and ideas.
 But, if I am not doing that, I love being on the couch under a blanket to watch Netflix too.

 This is how Karlijn’s Kitchen started

 Food has always played a big role in my life.
 When I was 12 years old, I started baking together with my best friend and I never stopped after that.
 As I grew older I started to spend more and more time in the kitchen with my mum.
 Later on, I also started to experiment with cooking myself and more often, I was the one who came up with new recipes to try for dinner.